cvwjensen/springbootcourse/101/logging/README.md

 - ?What happened to the output?

 ### Exercise 8: Logback - Use Spring profiles to set loglevel
-The output from the previous exercise is json, which is very nide for a centralised logging system, but unreadable for the human eye.
+The output from the previous exercise is json, which is very nice for a centralised logging system, but unreadable for the human eye.

 In this exercise we will take advantage of a Springboot logback extension that allows us to use Spring profiles in the logging configuration.